utah-dwq/wqTools/readme.md

 ### Vignettes
 Detailed examples of package usage are available as vignettes.
 To install the wqTools package including vignettes use `devtools::install_github("utah-dwq/wqTools", build_opts = c("--no-resave-data", "--no-manual"))`.
 Note that this install will take considerably longer than a standard install.
 Then use `library(wqTools)` and `browseVignettes("wqTools")` to see vignettes.
-You may need to install pandoc (https://pandoc.org/installing.html) to install wqTools with vignettes.
+If installing from base R console, you may need to install pandoc (https://pandoc.org/installing.html) to install wqTools with vignettes.
+If installing from RStudio, a separate pandoc installation is not necessary.